eXascaleInfolab/fastconsensus/README.md

 The procedure generates *median* or *consensus* partitions from multiple runs of a community detection algorithm.
 Tests on artificial benchmarks show that consensus partitions are more accurate than the ones obtained by the direct application of the clustering algorithm.

+This is the refactored version of the Fast Consensus.
+The I/O formats are extended to be natively applicable for the [PyCaBeM](https://github.com/eXascaleInfolab/PyCABeM) clustering benchmark: arbitrary ranges of ids are supported in the input edgefile, output directory and the number of worker processes are parameterized.
+Extended by Artem Lutov <artem@exascale.info>

 ## Requirements

 The script requires the following: